 Handling security reports

 Whoever did the vulnerability assessment and penetration tests should produce a report after every round of tests to explain what they did and what they found.
-This should be shared with the technical team, service manager and any senior managers that need to understand risks to your service.
+This should be shared with the technical team, service owner and any senior managers that need to understand risks to your service.

 The report summary should explain the risks in language that a non-technical audience can understand.
 The rest of the report should contain enough detail that your technical team can review and prioritise actions to fix any issues that have been found.

 You should aim to increase security understanding and capability within your team.
 Running vulnerability assessments and penetration tests yourself is cheaper and can be done more regularly than relying on a third party.

 Your team could include experts such as ethical hackers, security engineers or penetration testers to help keep the service secure.